Grace-Sophie/Electric-Vehicle-EDA/README.md

 ### Conclusion

-This project, successfully was able to provide valuable insights into the market trends and motor vehicle adoption patterns.
+This project, successfully was able to provide valuable insights into the market trends and electric vehicle adoption patterns.
 The project also provided for insights in regional distribution and impact of motor vehicles on environment.